python/devguide/documentation/devguide.rst

 lives in a `separate repository`_ and bug reports should be submitted to the `devguide GitHub tracker`_.

-Our devguide workflow uses continuous integration and deployment so changes to the devguide are normally published when the pull request is merged.
-Changes to CPython documentation follow the workflow of a CPython release and are published in the release.
+While our devguide undergoes continuous integration and deployment, ensuring that changes are promptly reflected upon merging pull requests, updates to the CPython documentation occur on a daily basis.
+Additionally, the documentation aligns with the workflow of a CPython release, with corresponding changes being included in the release

 Developer's Guide workflow